 Yes, but we recommend using a template to create a custom Operating Agreement.

 An Operating Agreement is a legal document.
-You don’t have to hire a lawyer to write one, though.
+You don’t have to hire an attorney to write one, though.
 Using a template helps make sure you cover everything you need to.

 LLC University® offers free Operating Agreement templates that you can download and customize to write your own LLC Operating Agreement.